 Harry was born in a small Hampshire village.
-His family were builders and each Summer he worked as a labourer, but as something of a surprise to all, he also showed great promise as an artist.
-Following a short and confusing spell at Art School he moved to the city of Bristol to study Fashion and Textile design but was inexorably drawn to return to his rural roots, and to his first love - making pictures.
+His family were builders and each summer he worked as a labourer, but, as something of a surprise to all, he also showed great promise as an artist.
+Following a short and confusing spell at art school, he moved to the city of Bristol to study fashion and textile design.
+This led to the establishment of a successful clothing business, but he gradually became disillusioned with metropolitan life and longed to return to his first love – painting.

-Having decamped to Somerset he set about painting an extraordinary cast of characters remembered from childhood.
+Having decamped to Somerset, he set about creating an extraordinary cast of characters remembered from childhood.
 By reclaiming and reinventing them, Harry breathed new life into these old friends.
 Cute?
 Maybe, but seldom completely cuddly.

-Harry's work is shown throughout Britian and recently debuted in New York.
+Harry's work is shown throughout Britain and recently made its debut in New York.

 R. White April 2017.